About Us

 Alexa

-Alexa is a junior double-majoring in Criminology and Psychology and minoring in Gender and Sexuality Studies.
-She's interested in research in both social psychology and clinical psychology.
-After graduating, she hopes to enter a Ph.D. program in one of these fields.
+Alexa is a senior double-majoring in Criminology and Psychology and minoring in Gender and Sexuality Studies.
+She's mostly interested in research in both social psychology and clinical psychology, and hopes to enter a Ph.D. program in one of these fields after she graduates.
 Outside the lab, you can find Alexa skiing, reading, hanging out with friends, or snuggling up with her two cats.

 Danika Brabec